 Peloton went public in 2019, seven years after its founding.
 It was valued at $8.1 billion at the time of its IPO.

-Although Peloton’s CEO John Foley has repeatedly stated that his fitness company is profitable, the numbers revealed in its IPO filing tell a different story — and it remained that way until the pandemic.
+Although Peloton’s CEO John Foley repeatedly stated that his fitness company was profitable, the numbers revealed in its IPO filing tell a different story — and it remained that way until the pandemic.

 Why Peloton Isn’t Profitable